The Milo enameled cast iron dutch oven is a must have cast iron pot for every home cook. It will quickly become your go-to cooking pot.

 Quality is their name.

-Milo Cookware is made to the same exacting standards as the expensive guys.
-They use quality iron, so the dutch oven heats up quickly.
-Food cooks evenly and quickly.
-Two layers of enamel coating are applied evenly.
-Coating won’t chip or crack.
+The Milo Dutch Oven is made to the same exacting standards as the expensive guys.
+They use quality iron, so the dutch oven heats up quickly and evenly.
+Food cooks evenly and quickly with no cold spots.
+Two layers of enamel coating are applied, to prevent chips, cracks and stains.

 Milo wants to put all that money back in your pocket.

-I was contacted by Kayden Horwitz, co-founder of Milo Cookware.
-They offered me a 5 qt cast iron dutch oven to use, test and review.
-We keep a kosher home and we use our cast iron cookware for meat dishes.
+Kayden Horwitz, co-founder of Milo Cookware contacted me.
+He offered me a 5 qt cast iron dutch oven to use, test and review.
+We keep a kosher home and we use our existing cast iron cookware for meat dishes.
 I was ecstatic to have a cast iron pot to use for dairy and non-meat dishes.

 - Made with high quality materials.

-- Sprayed with two coats of enamel and fired twice for an extremely durable and attractive finish.
+- Two layers of enamel are applied and fired twice for an extremely durable and attractive finish.

 - Polished and finished by hand.